 Aims of the code

-• To ensure that the school’s expectations and strategies are widely known and understood through availability of policies and an ethos of open communication
+- To ensure that the school’s expectations and strategies are widely known and understood through the availability of this policy and an ethos of open communication

 Responsibility of Adults

 Our policy is based on the principles of caring, firmness, respect, tolerance, compassion and courtesy.
 If our school is to achieve a happy and secure environment where children can develop and learn to their full potential, a positive, friendly, caring and encouraging atmosphere will provide a framework.
 This will promote constructive behaviour and discourage unacceptable behaviour which may be dangerous to oneself or others, or which may be disruptive or anti-social.